danieldandre/js-practice/week1/exercises.md

 #### Exercise 1.5 - What does a `for...in` loop do?
 Explain succinctly and create a code example.

-Answer: A for-in loop covers all the properties of an object. v
+Answer: A for-in loop covers all the properties of an object.

 ### Exercise 2